Okipa: People

 The Mandan people are a Native American tribe of the Great Plains in modern-day North Dakota.
 The tribe moved north along the Missouri River, eventually establishing seven to nine fortified towns near what is now Mandan, North Dakota – comprising about 15,000 people – between 1450 and 1550.
 First contact with white traders is attested by the French-Canadian trader Sieur de La Vérendrye in the fall of 1738, who visited nine robust villages which the Mandan considered to be their oldest; he reported that the tribe was powerful and prosperous, fearing none of its neighbors and dominating trade in the region.
-While Sieur de La Vérendrye is usually considered the first, it is possible that the French aristocrat Louis-Armand de Lom d'Arce de Lahontan may have met a band of Mandan in 1689.
+(Note: While Sieur de La Vérendrye is usually considered the first, it is possible that the French aristocrat Louis-Armand de Lom d'Arce de Lahontan may have met a band of Mandan in 1689.)
 It is estimated that there were also about 15,000 Mandan during Sieur de La Vérendrye's visit.

 The Mandan reached their zenith around 1772.
 About ten years later, the two or three villages on the east bank of the river were devastated by a bout of smallpox, forcing them northward and causing them to consolidate into one village.
 The five villages on the west were similarly devastated, collapsing from about six or seven villages to just two.
 The Mandan briefly recovered, allying themselves with the Hidatsa and Arikara against the Sioux before another outbreak of smallpox in 1837 reduced their numbers to no more than three hundred, though some estimates put the number as low as thirty individuals.
 Today, the allies comprise the Three Affiliated Tribes, located in and around the Fort Berthold Indian Reservation.

 Mythos

 The Okipa was, in part, a reenactment of the Mandan's religious historiography.
 Traditional Mandan stories state that the ceremony was first performed at the mouth of the White River in modern-day South Dakota; this claim has been backed up by archeological evidence.
-The myths regarding the people's origins were somewhat varied, but the Mandan traditionally relate that they emerged from underground.
+The myths regarding the people's origins are somewhat varied, but the Mandan traditionally relate that they emerged from underground.
 The Mandan religion centered around a creator figure, known as Lone Man (Numakmaxena).

-One story, recorded by the American anthropologist Alfred W. Bowers, describes the merging of two moieties, the Buffalo People and the Corn People.
+One story, recorded by the American anthropologist Alfred W. Bowers, describes the merging of two moieties, a kind of mass kinship group: the Buffalo People and the Corn People.
 The Corn People were said to have surfaced from underground, guided by a chief named Good Furred Robe.
 The Buffalo People, on the other hand, were created on the soil near Heart River by Lone Man after he created land.
-The Corn People migrated northward and unified with the Buffalo People around Heart River.
+The Corn People migrated northward and unified with the Buffalo People around Heart River, which then became a meeting place for all Mandan.
 Another story relates that the people emerged from the underworld by climbing a grapevine which eventually snapped, leaving some people beneath the earth's surface.
-Those who made it above ground marched northward to the Heart River, settling at Devils Lake.
+Those who made it above ground marched northward to Heart River, settling at Devils Lake.